VikingStudio/FG-Core-RPG-Background-Changer/README.md

 # How to install?

-Create a new folder in "Fantasy Grounds/Data/extensions" to hold the files.
+1) Create a new folder in "Fantasy Grounds/Data/extensions" to hold the files.
-Download all the files from the GitHub page for the project and place them inside.
+2) Download all the files from the GitHub page for the project and place them inside.
-When you start your campaign, select the 'FG Core RPG - Background Changer' extension.
+3) When you start your campaign, select the 'FG Core RPG - Background Changer' extension.
+Hint: Duplicate the folder and rename the extension name in "extension.xml" to something else for each of your campaigns.
+That way you can have different backgrounds for all your games.

 # Why did I choose not to add the files into an .ext file?